slotlocker2/dgraph-terraform-eks/README.md

 ### Introduction

-The Terraform template creates the following resources towards setting up a Dgraph cluster on AWS EKS
+The Terraform template creates the following resources towards setting up a Dgraph cluster on AWS EKS.

 - AWS VPC with 2 private subnets for hosting the EKS cluster, 2 public subnets to host the load balancers to expose the services and one NAT subnet to provision the NAT gateway required for the nodes/pods in the private subnet to communicate with the internet.
-Also, sets up the NACL rules for secure inter subnet communication
+Also sets up the NACL rules for secure inter subnet communication.
-- AWS EKS in the private subnets to host the Dgraph cluster
+- AWS EKS in the private subnets to host the Dgraph cluster.
-- The Dgraph cluster Kubernetes resources in either a standalone mode or a HA mode(refer to the variables available to tweak the provisioning of the Dgraph cluster below)
+- The Dgraph cluster Kubernetes resources in either a standalone mode or a HA mode(refer to the variables available to tweak the provisioning of the Dgraph cluster below) on the EKS cluster.

 ### Prerequisites